Advent of Cyber Side Quest (Part 2)

 The machine was also running phpmyadmin, which I spent a long time trying to pwn, but the only writeable directory that phpmyadmin had access to was outside the webroot.
 At long last, some further XXE’ing revealed that there was an Apache2 access log at localhost:8080/access.log which contained a strange path: /k3yZZZZZZZZZ/t2_sm1L3_4nD_w4v3_boyS.png which, perhaps obviously, was the keycard.

-Running the two yin and yang machines was initially confusing because I'd never done this even before and I seemingly couldn't reach the machines. nmap eventually revealed that only :21337 was accessible, and browsing to that I understood: It was simulating that the servers had been pwned by the Frosty Five characters, and this was the ransomware page.
-After rooting the boxes I was later able to determine that the password from the keycard causes the flask app that runs the ransomware page to simply change the firewall rules to allow the box to function "normally".
+Running the two yin and yang machines was initially confusing because I’d never done this Side Quest event before and I seemingly couldn’t reach the machines. nmap eventually revealed that only :21337 was accessible, and browsing to that I understood: It was simulating that the servers had been pwned by the Frosty Five characters, and this was the ransomware page.
+After rooting the boxes I was later able to determine that the password from the keycard causes the flask app that runs the ransomware page to simply change the firewall rules to allow the box to function “normally”.

 Yin and Yang